Nebulae

 Nebula Facts

-• Nebulae are clouds of gas and dust.
+• Nebulae are clouds of gas and dust which form in interstellar space.

-• Nebulae range in size from millions of miles across to hundreds of light years across.
+• They range in size from millions of miles across to hundreds of light years across.

 • Up until the 1920's distant galaxies were classified as nebulae.